makersacademy/takeaway-challenge/VVREADME.md

 ### Prerequisites & Installing

-Things you need to install if you want to edit the repository include the following:

 - Fork this repo, and clone to your local machine.
 - Run the command gem install bundle (if you don't have bundle already).
 - When the installation completes, run bundle.